 Is there any question at all that this verse is about drugs?
 Now, there's pretty much only two ways you can take a song about drugs.
 It's either pro-drugs or it's anti-drugs.
 If the management at “The Peak” knows it's a song about drug addiction, you have to wonder which direction they think it faces.
 They censored the words “crystal meth” from the above verse.
 Why?
 Do they think maybe that the song is pro-drugs (and in particular, pro-crystal meth)?
 If they do, what the hell are they doing playing the song to begin with?
 Do they think that it's anti-drugs (which it is, read the rest of the lyrics)?
 In that case, why bother audio-blurring “crystal meth”?
 If the song takes a stance on addiction, wouldn't saying the name of the drug serve to educate people in that regard?

-No, I have a feeling it’s far more retarded than either of those theories.
-I think it’s more like this – management at “The Peak” doesn’t have anything to do with the decision to modify the song.
+No, I have a feeling it's far more fucking dumb than either of those theories.
+I think it's more like this – management at “The Peak” doesn't have anything to do with the decision to modify the song.
 The corporate types at Citidel Broadcasting (parent company of “The Peak” and over 220 other stations) decided that any overt reference to a drug – i.e. actually naming it – would be a liability risk.
 It basically goes down like this: someone hears a song on the radio, hears the words “crystal meth”, and then when her son puts a shotgun to his head while high on ‘meth, she gets to sue the radio station for making him kill himself.
-Like I said, retarded.

 The only other option is that someone at either the station or the parent company is trying to protect impressionable listeners by not naming the drug, for fear that the listener will immediately go out and try it – and that is even more messed up than my prevailing theory.